gabrielleuzinger/Shampoo-Sales/Report/Shampoo Sales.md

 We use two criteria to evaluate the models, the AICc and the MASE.
 Both cirteria give suggests different orders for the ARMA model: (14,8) and (5,5).
 Testing both models with the test set, we verify that the ARMA(5,5) performs better for all other types of erros, MAE, RMSE, and MAPE.
 Therefore the best ARMA model for our data have order of the autoregressive part of 10 and order of the moving average part of 10. **This model have a MASE of 2.119, and it stills performs worse than the naive method**.

 Regarding the ARIMA model, we can try to use the model directly with our data, without differencing, because the differencing is part of the model.
 We should remove the seasonal component form the data before using the ARIMA model.
 However, since the seasonal component is not as strenght as the trend component in our time series, we can trying using the ARIMA directly and check how it performs.
 We verify that the best ARIMA model for our data have order of the autoregressive part of 8, order of the moving average part of 2, and order of the differencing part 2.
-As expected, the differencing part have an order great than 0 due to the necessity of differencing the data. **This model have a MASE of 0.730, performing better than the other models and is the first one to perform better htan the naive method**.
+As expected, the differencing part have an order great than 0 due to the necessity of differencing the data. **This model have a MASE of 0.730, performing better than the other models and is the first one to perform better than the naive method**.

 ------------------------------------